widdowquinn/2018-03-06-ibioic/docs/installation_attendees.rst

-We prefer that attendees install materials on their own laptops for the course, as the software and learning materials will then persist and be usable/re-usable on your own machine after the course itself.
-The virtual machine is a "Plan B" that should be workable on any machine, and is intended as the fallback in case of installation problems.
+We prefer that attendees install materials on their own laptops for the course, as the software and learning materials will then persist and be usable/re-usable on your own machine after the course itself is complete.
+The virtual machine is a "Plan B" that should be usable on any machine, and is intended as the fallback in case of installation problems on your own laptop.

 ..
 IMPORTANT::
     You should install all the software and/or the virtual machine before you attend the course.
     This will save you, and everyone else at the course, time at the beginning of the first day, and give more time to explore advanced topics in the workshop.

+    We will offer an online hangout to help with installation problems, just before the course.
+    Your course organiser will provide information about this.

 The process of installing the required software on your machine is as follows: